mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

             test_loss, correct_guesses, len(dataset),
             100. * current_accuracy))

 This last print statement is used to show the results of this testing run, similar to what is done with training.
 We print the loss, total correct guesses, length of the dataset, and the accuracy.
-When printed, this will display the loss and the amount correct out of the total for that test run.
+When printed, this will display the loss and amount correct out of the total for that test run.

 Now we are done the testing function.
-Now we just do a couple lines for the main and we're done!
+We just need to do a couple lines for the main and we're done!

 ### Training and Testing - Making the Main
 Here we will create the main that will actually run the program.
 Here's the code: